tuosuniversity/Vellum/Output/EN/Aware But Stuck/11_Inner_Story_Reset.md

 ### Article 1: The Science of Your Inner Anchor: How Grounding Rewires Your Brain for Calm

-**SEO-Optimized Title:** Neuroplasticity & Mindfulness: How Grounding Exercises Rewire Your Brain for Lasting Calm & Emotional Resilience
+ Neuroplasticity & Mindfulness: How Grounding Exercises Rewire Your Brain for Lasting Calm & Emotional Resilience

 **Article Body:**